 Please check the TSB websitefor more details and information on Innovation Vouchers.

 Superfast Broadband Fund

-Creative England have teamed up with Lincolnshire County Council to launch the 'Superfast Broadband Fund'.
-The fund offers Innovative and emerging SMEs across the UK, business funding of up to £25,000 and is open to enterprises based in the North, the Midlands and the South West.
+Creative England have teamed up with Lincolnshire County Council to launch the 'Superfast Broadband fund'.
+The fund offers innovative and emerging SMEs across the UK, business funding of up to £25,000 and is open to enterprises based in the North, the Midlands nd the South West.

-The total fund consists of £150,000 and invites SMEs to develop new digital solutions for local businesses that incorporate the advantages offered by the superfast broadband infrastructure.
+The total funds consists of £150,000 and invites SMEs to develop new digital solutions for local businesses that incorporate the advantages offered by the superfast broadband infrastructure.

 European research funding offers businesses an opportunity to engage with the University and consortia of other businesses and academics across the European Union to deliver collaborative R&D projects.There are also opportunities for short term to long term staff exchange programmes providing a boost in capacity, transfer of know-how and high-level skills.